Red Cross head says Ebola travel bans 'irrational'

 Elhadj As Sy, Secretary General of the International Federation of Red Cross and Red Crescent Societies (IFRC), said such restrictions would not make sense.

 "Those are not solutions.
-The only solution is how can we join our efforts to contain those kinds of viruses and epidemics at their epicenter, right where they start."
+The only solution is how can we join our efforts to contain those kinds of viruses and epidemics at their epicentre, right where they start."

 Sy said he believed it was possible to contain the disease in four to six months if proper practices were implemented, but that additional investment in the West Africa's health infrastructure would be needed to prevent future outbreaks.